-Open the front ashtray by swinging the lid down.
+Open the front ashtray by pulling on the bottom edge.
 Push it in to close it.

-To remove the ashtray for emptying, open the lid, and then pull the ashtray straight out.
+To remove the ashtray for emptying, push down on the metal plate inside, then pull the ashtray out completely.

 The rear ashtray is at the rear end of the center console.
 Open the ashtray by swinging the upper edge of the lid down.
-To remove the ashtray for emptying, open it, and then lift up and out.
+To remove the ashtray for emptying, open it then lift up and out.

-Use the ashtray only for cigarettes, cigars, and other smoking materials.
+Use the ashtray only for cigarettes, cigars and other smoking materials.
 To prevent a possible fire and damage to your car, don't put paper or other things that can burn in the ashtrays.